baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 .
 └─ ImageQuizzerProject/
    ├─ Documentation/
    │     └─ ReadMe.txt                              (contains links to on-line documentation)
    ├─ ImageQuizzer
-   │     └─ Resources/
+   │     ├─ Code/                                   (contains code to run the Image Quizzer application) │     ├─ Inputs/
-   │           ├─ Config/
+   │     │   ├─ Config/
-   │           │    └─ smtp_config_template.txt   (smtp config setup template for emailing results)
+   │     │   │    └─ smtp_config_template.txt       (smtp config setup template for emailing results)
+   │     │   ├─ Images/                             (parent directory for default image database) │     │   │   └─ ImageDatabase
-   │           ├─ ImageQuizzerData/               (default location for quiz image folders/files)
+   │     │   ├─ MasterQuiz/                         (default location for XML master quiz file) │     │   │   └─ *.xsd                           (XML schema file for script development)
-   │           └─ XML/                            (default location for XML quiz files) │                ├─ Templates/
+   │     │   └─ Scripts/                            (default location for scripting files for 'Button' type questions) │     └─ Outputs/
-   │                │     └─ *.xml   (XML basics templates for script development) │                └─ *.xsd         (XML schema file for script development) ├─ImageQuizzerStartup.bat         (starts the Image Quizzer and does cleanup on close) ├─ImageQuizzerStartup-USB.bat     (starts the Image Quizzer installed on USB and does cleanup on close) └─ImageQuizzerShutdown.bat        (updated when running the quiz; may not exist on install)
+   │         └─ UserResults                         (parent directory for users quiz results) ├─ImageQuizzerStartup.bat         (starts the Image Quizzer and does cleanup on close) ├─ImageQuizzerStartup-USB.bat     (starts the Image Quizzer installed on USB and does cleanup on close) └─ImageQuizzerShutdown.bat        (updated when running the quiz; may not exist on install)